A parallel to the null ideal for inaccessible lambda. Part I: What are the desired properties of the ideal

-25pt for all but null many $x,(x,y) \in A$. \end{enumerate} \mn Maybe it is helpful to stress \mn \begin{enumerate} \item[$\boxplus$] we are looking for $\lambda^+$-complete, $\lambda^+$-c.c., ideal with no atoms. \end{enumerate} \mn Below we make a list of statements generalizing the null ideal case, including the natural analogs of the properties listed above delaying a try on some further properties.
+Maybe it is helpful to stress, that \begin{enumerate} \item[$\boxtimes$] we are looking for $\lambda^+$-complete, $\lambda^+$-c.c., ideal with no atoms. \end{enumerate} Below we make a list of statements generalizing the null ideal case, including the natural analogs of the properties listed above, delaying a try on some further properties.